Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Modeling Framework

+where $\pi_{i, j}$ is the probability of detecting at least one vocalization at site $i$ during survey $j$.
+We model $\pi_{i, j}$ as

-where $\alpha_0$ represents the false positive detection rate on the logit scale and $\alpha_0 + \alpha_1$ represents the probability (on the logit scale) of detecting a single individual at a site.
-We view the vocalization data, $v_{i, j}$, as arising from a Poisson distribution where the mean intensity consists of terms for false positive detections, $\omega$, and true detections, which we model as a per-individual vocalization rate, $\delta$, as
+where $\alpha_0$ represents the probability of detecting a vocalization at an unoccupied site on the logit scale, $\alpha_0 + \alpha_1$ represents the probability (on the logit scale) of detecting at least one vocalization at a site with a single individual, and $\bm{\alpha}_2$ is a vector of regression coefficients describing the effect of survey-level covariates, $\bm{X}_{2, i, j}$, on detection.
+To complete the hurdle model, for all $i$ and $j$ where $y_{i, j} = 1$, we have

+where ztPoisson is a zero-truncated Poisson distribution, $\omega$ is the average number of false positive detections, and $\delta_{i, j}$ is the average rate of detections per-individual.
+Thus, on average, each survey $j$ at site $i$ where at least one vocalization was detected (i.e., $y_{i, j} = 1$) will consist of $\delta_{i, j} \cdot N_i + \omega$ vocalizations, of which $\delta_{i, j} \cdot N_i$ are true vocalizations and $\omega$ are false-positives. $\delta_{i, j}$, the per-individual true positive rate, is a compound process determined by the vocalization rate of individual birds and by the ability of the clustering algorithm to detect vocalizations \citep{Chambert2018}.
+Bird vocalization rates are known to vary across both space and time \citep{digby2014temporal, ord2017does}, and thus we model $\delta_{i, j}$ according to

+where $\gamma_0$ is the intercept and $\bm{\gamma}_1$ is a vector of regression coefficients describing the effect of survey-level covariates, $\bm{X}_{3, i, j}$, on the true positive detection rate.

-Thus, on average, each recording $j$ at site $i$ where the species was detected (i.e., $y_{i, j} = 1$) will consist of $\delta \cdot N_i + \omega$ vocalizations, of which $\delta \cdot N_i$ are true vocalizations and $\omega$ are false-positives.
-The model as currently constructed will not enable the separation of the false positive detections and the true positive detections, and so we require an additional source of information to make these parameters identifiable \citep{Miller2011}.
-A small subset of the detected vocalizations (e.g., 10\%) at each site are manually verified, which produces the auxiliary data necessary to separate true detections from false positives.
-This validation process yields two additional data sources at each site: $n_{i, j}$, the number of manually checked vocalizations at site $i$ and visit $j$, and $k_{i, j}$, the number of manually checked vocalizations at site $i$ and visit $j$ that were verified to be true.
-We include the auxiliary information in our model using the hypergeometric distribution following \cite{Chambert2018} and \cite{keryRoyle2020}:
+As currently constructed, the model requires an additional data source to separately estimate the false positives from true positives.
+Accordingly, a small subset of the detected vocalizations (e.g., 10\%) are manually verified by listening to the identified vocalizations in Kaleidoscope Pro Software and determining if the vocalization is a true positive or false positive.
+This validation process yields two additional data sources: $n_{i, j}$, the number of manually checked vocalizations at site $i$ and survey $j$, and $k_{i, j}$, the number of manually checked vocalizations at site $i$ and survey $j$ verified to be true.
+We include the auxiliary information in our model using the hypergeometric distribution \citep{Chambert2018, keryRoyle2020} where we have